Coherence for logicians: Two propositions about derivability in

 The basis of this induction, when our derivation consists just of an axiom, is straightforward.
 Also, the cases when our derivation ends with weakening, interchange or $\kon\vdash$ are easy to deal with by appealing to the induction hypothesis.
-It remains to consider the following two cases where we rely on Lemma~\ref{Lemma:Main0}, instead on the induction hypothesis.
+It remains to consider the following two cases, in which we use Lemma~\ref{Lemma:Main0}.

 \textit{Case 1.} Our derivation ends with $\vdash\kon$:

 By Lemma~\ref{Lemma:Main0} we have that $\Gamma_1\vdash A$, $\Delta_1\vdash I$, $\Gamma_2\vdash I$ and $\Delta_2\vdash B$ are derivable in $\mathcal{S}$, from which one easily concludes that for some $\Pi_\Gamma$ and $\Pi_\Delta$, we have that $\Pi_\Gamma\vdash A$ and $\Pi_\Delta\vdash B$ are derivable in $\mathcal{S}$.